Chopping More Finely: Finite Countermodels in Modal Logic via the Subdivision Construction: Introduction

-In this paper, we introduce a novel combinatorial method, which we call the \emph{Subdivision Construction}, to show the fmp for classes of logics and rule systems.
+In this paper, we introduce a new combinatorial method, which we call the \emph{Subdivision Construction}, to show the fmp for modal logics and modal rule systems.
 The construction is based on the theory of \emph{stable canonical rules} introduced in \cite{stablecanonicalrules}.
 Every formula $\phi$ is semantically equivalent to finitely many stable canonical rules, say, $\{\rho(\A_i, D_i): 1 \leq i \leq n\}$, where each $\A_i$ is a finite $L$-algebra and $D_i \subseteq A_i$.
-So, if $\phi \notin L$, then there is an $L$-algebra $\B$ refuting $\phi$, hence $\B \not\models \rho(\A_i, D_i)$ for some $i$.
-This, by the semantic characterization of stable canonical rules, means that there is a stable embedding from $\A_i$ to $\B$ satisfying the closed domain condition (CDC) for $D_i$ (the details on these notions can be found in \cite{stablecanonicalrules}; we will also introduce them in \Cref{Sec 2}).
-Let $\X$ and $\F_i$ be the dual sapces of $\B$ and $\A_i$ respectively.
-Dually, there is a surjective stable map from $\X$ onto $\F_i$ satisfying CDC for a set $\D_i$ of subsets of $\F_i$.
-If we can find a finite modal space $\F'$ such that $\F' \models L$ and there is a surjective map from $\F'$ onto $\F_i$ satisfying CDC for $\D_i$, then the dual algebra of $\F'$ is a finite $L$-algebra refuting $\rho(\A_i, D_i)$ and thus refuting $\phi$.
-This yeilds the fmp of $L$.
-In this way, we can reduce a refutation of an arbitrary formula to a refutation of a stable canonical rule, and further transform the question into one involving modal spaces, where combinatorial arguments come in handy.
-This method is used in \cite{bezhanishviliBLOKESAKIATHEOREMSSTABLE2025a}, for example, to provide an alternative proof of the Blok-Esakia theorem.
+So, if $\phi \notin L$, then some $L$-algebra $\B$ refutes $\phi$, and hence $\B \not\models \rho(\A_i, D_i)$ for some $i$.
+By the semantic characterization of stable canonical rules, this means that there is a stable embedding from $\A_i$ into $\B$ satisfying the closed domain condition (CDC) for $D_i$ (we recall these notions in \Cref{Sec 2}).
+Let $\X$ and $\F_i$ be the dual spaces of $\B$ and $\A_i$, respectively.
+The stable embedding above dualizes to a surjective stable map from $\X$ onto $\F_i$ satisfying CDC for a set $\D_i$ of clopen subsets of $\F_i$.
+If we can find a finite modal space $\F'$ such that $\F' \models L$ with a surjective stable map from $\F'$ onto $\F_i$ satisfying CDC for $\D_i$, then the dual algebra of $\F'$ is a finite $L$-algebra refuting $\rho(\A_i, D_i)$, and thus refuting $\phi$.
+This yields the fmp of $L$.
+In this way, we can reduce a refutation of an arbitrary formula to a refutation of a stable canonical rule, and then to a combinatorial problem on modal spaces.
+This strategy was used, for example, in \cite{bezhanishviliBLOKESAKIATHEOREMSSTABLE2025a} to provide an alternative proof of the Blok-Esakia theorem \cite{blok1976,esakia1976}.